 In our continuing efforts to strive toward being open, transparent, responsive, and forward-thinking, we are unveiling an update to the Artist Trust Racial Equity Framework.

-As a nonprofit organization that supports Washington State artists of all disciplines, Artist Trust strongly believes a fair and just society ensures that artists of all background and identities are included in its cultural narratives.
+As a nonprofit organization that supports Washington State artists of all disciplines, Artist Trust strongly believes a fair and just society ensures that artists of all backgrounds and identities are included in its cultural narratives.
 First implemented with our 2016-2019 Strategic Plan, the Artist Trust Racial Equity Framework cemented our commitment to support the work and livelihood of all artists based in Washington State.

 Over the last year, we carefully reviewed feedback from our Annual Artist Surveys, conducted informal conversations with artists and professionals in the fields of art and equity, participated in extensive Race and Social Justice Initiative (RSJI) trainings held by the Seattle Office for Civil Rights, and completed an anti-racist workshop with Moral Choice.